NoeltHS/Test/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 If a group of LRs successfully pass, the trainer should utilize the :ff command on them and take them to one of the designated purple/pink lines in the training room.
 Subsequently, the Host, Co-Host, or rankers will rank them before dismissing them from the game.
-However, if a player disconnects before receiving their rank despite passing the training, trainers should promptly contact an available Executive Assistant+ for further assistance.
+However, if a player disconnects before receiving their rank despite passing the training, trainers should promptly contact an Executive Assistant+ for further assistance.

 ### Training Process
 {: .text-blue-000 }